pedro-volpi-tcu/crime-data-analyzer/README.md

 ## Licença

 Este projeto é licenciado sob a Licença MIT.
-Consulte o arquivo `LICENSE` para mais detalhes.